ecarlstrom/discordbot/issues.md

 - Using the `!ascii` command with invalid inputs can cause the bot to crash. (working on fix as of 3/28/2020)

-- Occasional new errors with `!pause` and `!skip`, haven't yet found the exact source.
+- Occasional new errors with `!pause` and `!skip`, haven't yet found the exact source. (seems fixed as of 4/8, still checking it out)

 - Investigating an issue that causes the bot to reconnect repeatedly.
 Minor for now since performance is not impacted thus far.